 - Check HUB every day for announcement, assignment, instruction, and material.

-Please take care of any personal needs during the passing period.
+- Please take care of any personal belongs.

 First Offense: Verbal warning.